sergeych/boss_protocol/README.md

 json/boss/whatever.
 For example, typical JSON reduces in size twice with Boss.

 Boss protocol also allow to transparently compress its representations.

+Boss also supports "stream mode" that lacks tree reconstruction but could be effectively use when implementing long-living streams (e.g. stream protocols).
+In regular mode it causes unlimited cache grows as Boss would try to reconstruct all possible references to already serialized objects.
+In the stream mode only strings are cached, and cache size and capacity are dynamically limited.
+Boss writes stream mode marker and handles stream mode on receiving end automatically.

 Supported types: